-Postdoctoral Fellows – We welcome inquiries from prospective postdoctoral fellows interested in leveraging metagenomics to study the transmission of enteric pathogens and antibiotic resistance across humans, animals, and the environment.
-Experience with Nanopore, Illumina, and bioinformatics is desired.
-Applying for external fellowships is encouraged, such as the NSF eFellows program, the NSF Postdoc Fellowship in Biology, and the NIH K99.
-Please email Dr. Pickering a single PDF containing your CV, three references (names and email addresses), and a cover letter stating why you are interested in a postdoc with the lab.
+Postdoctoral Fellow – The Pickering lab is always open to inquiries from postdoctoral fellows interested in research related to environmental surveillance of infectious disease and transmission of pathogens and antibiotic resistance across the human-environment interface.
+To inquire about open positions please email Dr. Pickering (pickering[at]berkeley.edu] a single PDF containing your CV, three references (names and email addresses), and a cover letter stating why you are interested in the lab.

 MS Students – Dr. Pickering advises MS students in Environmental Engineering and in Development Engineering.